 Wayward Souls is a fantastic addition to the Play Pass because it's a perfect game to play in short bursts.
 This is a top-down rogue-like action game designed with randomly generated levels and permanent death.
 The first time you play, you're just sort of dropped into the game and have to learn how to play as you go.

 If you die, that character is permanently dead, and you just start over with a fresh character in a new part of the world.
 The gameplay is really great, and the graphics and soundtrack are spectacular.
-Again, the difficulty here is insane, but that just makes each play-through challenging, and the game rewards players with good playing skill, so the more you play and learn how to use your character's powers, the better off you are on your next play-through.
+Again, the difficulty here is insane, but that just makes each play-through challenging, and the game rewards players with skills, so the more you play and learn how to use your character's powers, the better off you are on your next play-through.

 Hidden Folks is a game that takes everything you loved about Where's Waldo — the hand-drawn art style, the relaxing and focused fun — and pushes it into the digital age.
 Here, instead of scanning a page, you're left to swipe and tap around to uncover secrets hidden throughout the living scene.